usf-cs112-fall2020/usf-cs112-fall2020.github.io/syllabus.md

   - You must pass at least one midterm to earn a C or higher letter grade in this class.
 See: [Pass Requirements](#pass-requirements)

-  - You must pass the final exam to earn a C or higher letter grade in this class.
+  - You must pass the final coding interview to earn a C or higher letter grade in this class.
 See: [Pass Requirements](#pass-requirements)

   - Attendance is required one per week and late submissions are not accepted; but there are automatic exceptions granted for certain situations.
 See: [Policy Exceptions](#policy-exceptions)